 Related reading: 5 guns every prepper should own.

-Mastering hand writing was something common for our great-grandparents and it helped them in various ways; from keeping in touch with the loved ones to having journals for crop cycles.
-Today this skill is dying and it is all due to technology and the habits our kids are developing.
-If there will be no electricity, tapping your tablet will be in vain, and in order to make a list with your supplies, you will have to rely on your hand writing skills.
-There is no need to exemplify why writing is an important skill and why it shouldn’t be forgotten.
+There is no need to exemplify why writing is an essential skill and why it shouldn’t be forgotten.
 Sure, it might not be a survival skill as many would think, but what if you keep a medical journal that holds the cure for your sickness and the only way to get cured is for someone to decipher your writings.
 I guess this puts things in another perspective, doesn’t it?

 Stay Safe and God Bless!